-I’ve been wanting to make this strawberry panna cotta for a long time but every time other recipes came first and took its’ place.
-I guess I postponed this recipe for so long because I am not very used to work with gelatin and was a little afraid of a failure.
+I’ve been wanting to make this strawberry panna cotta for a long time but every time other recipes came first and took their’ place.
+I guess I postponed this recipe for so long because I am not very used to working with gelatin and was a little afraid of failure.

 Chocolate Panna Cotta

 Vanilla Chocolate Pudding

 Strawberry Basil Panna Cotta Tart

 - 7 fl oz (200ml) milk